Professor of Marketing, Business & Public Enterprise

 Subject group: Marketing

 Professor Ahmed Khwaja has served as an Associate Editor of Management Science, on the Editorial Review Board of Marketing Science, and as a Co-Guest Editor of the Journal of Econometrics‘ Annals issue “Structural Models of Consumer Optimization Behavior”.
+He also holds visiting positions at the Yale Center for Customer Insights, and the Health Sector Management Program at Duke University’s Fuqua School of Business.

 Professor Ahmed Khwaja’s previous roles have included: Faculty Fellow, Yale Center for Customer Insights, Yale School of Management; Faculty Research Staff, Cowles Foundation for Research in Economics, Yale University; Visiting Associate Professor of Marketing, Yale School of Management; Assistant Professor of Marketing, Yale School of Management; Melville Blake ’80 Visiting Summer Fellow, Yale School of Management; Assistant Professor of Business Economics, Fuqua School of Business, Duke University; and Visiting Graduate Student, Department of Economics, University of Pennsylvania.